List of Learning Research Projects Plans for 2023-24

 • Faculty Fellow: Dr. Debbie Cockerham, Dr. Brian Lain

-• Current Project: We are investigating the impact of piloting a tool specifically designed for distance education conferencing has on student engagement in learning, content knowledge, and attitudes toward technology.
+• Current Project: We are investigating the impact of piloting a tool, Engageli, specifically designed for distance education conferencing has on student engagement in learning, content knowledge, and attitudes toward technology.
 We will also assess the ease of use of the technology and the feasibility of introducing it in a classroom setting.

 • Goals: This study intends to understand the use of a video conferencing software technology, Engageli, that has specifically been designed for an academic setting.
 Student experiences with this platform will be examined in a higher education setting and will help answer the following learning outcomes: